 - Mood Whiplash: The above-mentioned hijacking scene, though thankfully imaginary, is a surprisingly morbid and violent spurt of Black Comedy from a show whose humor is otherwise fairly grounded and focused on the mundane.

-- "The Reason You Suck" Speech: Margaret gives one to the couple that had them over for a board game in "Friends For Dinner".
+- "The Reason You Suck" Speech: Margaret gives one to Neil and Moira in "Friends For Dinner".

 - Rousing Speech: Averted in "The Dental Convention".
 Bob is asked by a fellow dentist to give a speech at a dentist's convention; he has severe writer's block and decides to throw out his speech and just wing it on stage.
 Instead of spouting a lot of "positive" buzz words and phrases, he mostly gripes and make wisecracks about the modern dentist industry.
 Surprisingly, it ends up winning over the crowd, which was sick of the kinds of speeches that all the other dentists gave.